driebit/ginger/modules/mod_ginger_banner/README.md

 ## How to add a banner for admins

-Add your banner message through the config key:
+Add your banner message in your site’s `config` file:

 ```erlang
 {mod_ginger_banner, [{message, "The website will be updated between 00:00 - 02:00, some errors may occur"}]}